So Exactly What Is a White German Shepherd?

-Regardless of the color of your shepherd, it is important to research all aspects of the breed to ensure you will be a good fit for this intelligent, loyal and active dog.
+Regardless of the color of your shepherd, it is essential to research all aspects of the breed to ensure you will be a good fit for this intelligent, loyal, and active dog.

 Click here to determine if you and your home are ready for a German Shepherd.

 Click here to learn more about the many colors of the German Shepherd Dog.